Michigan Court of Appeals; Docket #344272; Published

-In this unanimous published per curiam decision, the Court of Appeals affirmed the trial court’s summary disposition order dismissing the plaintiff’s first-party action against both Trumbull Insurance Company, his own insurer, and the Michigan Assigned Claims Plan.
+In this 2-1 published decision authored by Judge Tukel (Judge Ronayne Krause concurring in part and dissenting in part), the Court of Appeals affirmed the trial court’s summary disposition order dismissing the plaintiff’s first-party action against both Trumbull Insurance Company, his own insurer, and the Michigan Assigned Claims Plan.
 The Court of Appeals held that the plaintiff, Willie Griffin, failed to act with reasonable diligence to identify the highest-priority insurer for payment of his no-fault PIP benefits after he was involved in a motor vehicle collision while driving his motorcycle, and that the general rule that “lower-priority insurers are responsible for the payment of benefits when higher-priority insurers cannot be identified” did not apply.
 The Court of Appeals further held that the MACP was not required to pay plaintiff’s PIP benefits under MCL 500.3172(3) because there was never actually a priority dispute between Trumbull and Harleysville Insurance Company, the insurer Griffin failed to identify.

 The Court of Appeals affirmed the trial court’s summary disposition orders in favor of both Trumbull and the MACP.
 As for Griffin’s claim against Trumbull, the Court of Appeals noted that, as a general rule, “lower-priority insurers are responsible for the payment of benefits when higher-priority insurers cannot be identified” within one year of the accident.
 The Court determined, however, that Griffin could have identified the highest priority insurer, Harleysville, within one year of the crash, had he exercised reasonable diligence.
 Since he failed to do so, Trumbull was not liable for his PIP benefits.